-This is the before of the kitchen…not bad, but definitely not a gourmet kitchen fit for a farmhouse!
+This is the before of the kitchen.
+Not bad, but definitely not the farmhouse kitchen I was dreaming of.

 I chose to use Annie Sloan chalk paint in Old Ochre.
 This took about three cans at $37 each.

-I then waxed all of the cabinets with the Annie Sloan Clear Wax using the wax brush.
-This is an investment as it can be pricey but if you plan on chalk painting many more projects, it is so worth it, and will make it through the test of time (It was about $50 but I already owned it before this project).
+I then waxed all of the cabinets with the Annie Sloan Clear Wax using her wax brush.
+This is an investment as it can be pricey but if you plan on chalk painting many more projects it is so worth it.
+I’ve had mine for well over a year and a half now.

-I also used an Annie Sloan flat brush to paint with but really you can use any kind of paint brush you prefer or one you already have on hand.
-My cabinets took about three coats of paint to cover thoroughly and then I distressed using sanding blocks to the vintage look I desired.
+I also used an Annie Sloan flat brush to paint with but you can use any quality paint brush you prefer.
+My cabinets took about three coats of paint to cover thoroughly and then I distressed using sanding blocks to achieve the vintage look I desired.

 I also added all new hardware.
 The old hardware in our kitchen was dirty and had started to become rusted.
 I knew I wanted cup pulls even if this was pushing our budget.
 I found these pulls and knobs at Menards and chose the oil rubbed bronze color.

-I still wasn’t satisfied with my kitchen and had seen on some other blogs and Pinterest about painting your countertops.
-My husband and I also researched the concrete countertops but it seemed like it made a huge mess so we decided to try the Giani countertop paint.
+I still wasn’t satisfied with my kitchen renovation.
+I had saw some ideas on Pinterest where others had painted their countertops.
+My husband and I also researched the concrete countertops but it seemed like it made a huge mess so we decided to try the Giani Countertop Paint Kit.
 It was $79.95 for one kit which covers approximately 35 square feet of countertop.
 This covered our entire kitchen.
 It included a primer, three different colored paints, and an automotive clear coat and all the paint supplies needed.

 The final step to get the dream kitchen we desired (at least working with our budget currently) was a backsplash.
-Eventually I’m sure the floors will be replaced but this is our first year in the house and everything has to be done in moderation.
-I chose a brick veneer backsplash from Home Depot.
-Loves also carries this brand.
-I ordered it online because I was able to get it 10% off and we used about 3 boxes for our entire backsplash with some left over that I have yet to figure out what to do with.
+Living in an old farmhouse, I always dreamed we’d find real brick hidden behind a wall.
+Since this hasn’t happened, I chose a brick veneer backsplash from Home Depot.
+Lowes also carries this brand.
+I ordered it online because I was able to get it 10% off.
+We used about 2.5 boxes for our entire backsplash with some left over that I have yet to figure out what to do with.
 Each box included 50 pieces of brick veneer.
 There are several different colors to choose from depending on the look you are going for.
 We chose the color Rushmore.
 It has more of a grey tint to the brick.

-Our kitchen was totally transformed for under $600.
+Our kitchen renovation came in under $600.
 We couldn’t even replace our countertops for this price if we had wanted to.
 This is where my DIY obsession comes in handy around our household.
 Next up will be replacing the first floor flooring including the kitchen and possibly changing to concrete countertops.